ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 * “Attribute” is where you will enter any endoparasites and/or ectoparasites found or not found with the specimen.
 * **Note:** You will want to select endos and ectos then under “Values” selecting yes or no to show if they were detected or not.
 * “Date” is the same as the “Det.Date” or ‘prep date’ since that is when it was discovered that the specimen did or did not have any parasites.

-**Random Junk**
-* Type in all remarks made on the data sheet here.

-**Specimen/Event**
-* “Event Determiner” will be the same as the collector.
-* “Detr.
-Date” is the current date.
-* “Specimen/Event Type” will always be “accepted place of collection”.
-* “Coll.
-Src.”
-Is a drop down menu.
-Select “wild caught” unless indicated otherwise.
-* “Verification Status” is another drop down menu where “unverified” will already be selected.

 **Collecting Event**
 * “Verbatim Locality” is the specific locality but even more specific.
 Just add the state and country it was caught to the end of the specific locality.